-Job opportunities for those completing this program include: body repair shops, auto dealerships, wholesale or retail parts and paint sales, frame shops, front end shops, custom shops, auto recycler, shop foreperson and major claims insurance adjuster.
-The Ohio Technical College offers advance placement in Auto Collision repair and Refinishing Technologies.
-College credit is also available through Cuyahoga Community College.
+Job opportunities for those completing this program include: body repair shops, auto dealerships, wholesale or retail parts and paint sales, frame shops, front end shops, custom shops, shop foreperson and major claims insurance adjuster.
+There are many career colleges that offer advanced placement in Auto Collision repair and Refinishing Technologies.
+Excel-TECC offers a Babcock Vocational Education Assistance Trust that will help a student with workplace tool requirements for a successful start to their future.
 In addition to classroom training, senior-level students who meet the established requirements may be permitted to work at an Auto Collision related job during the second semester of their senior year.